itsanjali2410/60days-of-machine-learning/Day 1.md

 # Machine Learning Foundation

-Before starting, someone should have prerequisite knowledge in the following topics from mathematics and statistics:
+Before starting, it's essential to have prerequisite knowledge in the following topics from mathematics and statistics:

 - **Differentiability and Derivatives**
-- **Critical Points**: Local maxima and local minima
+- **Critical Points**: Local maxima and minima
 - **Linear Algebra**: Vectors, determinants, linear equations, matrices
 - **Dimensions, Rank, and Null Space**
 - **Derivatives and Directional Derivatives**

 ## Week 1: Introduction to Machine Learning

 In this first week, we will cover the basics of machine learning, including important terms and concepts.
-It's essential to understand how functions work in machine learning.
+Understanding how functions work in machine learning is essential.

 ### Topic 1: What is a Regression Model?